Blog Archive

 2022-12-11

-Gun Rights And The Second Amendment, The Reality Behind The Arguments Ignore - by Rev. J.T.
+Gun Rights And The Second Amendment, The Reality Behind The Arguments Ignore - Rev. J.T.
 Smith

 Am I the only one who finds it outrageous that any member of the American military and police forces must be fully trained in how to use and store any weapon before they're ever issued that weapon, yet a civilian can just buy any weapon they want without ever being trained or demonstrating that they've been trained first?
 Am I the only one who thinks that everyone in America who even wants to purchase or even use a gun must be fully trained in how to properly use and store that weapon first?